-They're designed to close around the animals neck with enough force to quickly kill the animal reducing the chances of it suffering.
+The traps are designed to close around the animals neck or body with enough force to quickly kill the animal reducing the chances of it suffering.

 The trap in constructed of 2 metal squares designed to open and close like a pair of scissors.
 Depending on the size of the trap, one or two springs are used on the end of the trap to quickly close the trap when activated.